Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

 ## Quickstart

-This guide explains how to create a .NET application with `OpenTK` on `Tizen`.
+This guide explains how to create a .NET application with OpenTK on Tizen.

 ## Prerequisite